Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 # AlmaLinux-9 with Water-Ice MD and Siesta-4

-We have tested the linux operating system called AlmaLinux-9, which runs well in normal operations except some errors as shown below.
+We have tested the linux operating system called AlmaLinux, which runs well in normal operations except some errors as shown below.

-As the successor of CentOS 7, we download the software AlmaLinux-9 on the laptop PC [1].
+As the successor of CentOS 7, we download the current software AlmaLinux-9 on the laptop PC [1].
 The installation is done with AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory.
-That is finished in 15 minutes and then reboot for Linux windows.
+That is finished in 15 minutes to reboot for the Linux windows.

 At the beginning, we open the gfotran by typing # gfortran -V, which is necessary on AlmaLinux-9.
-We also type # pip -V to open PIP.
+We also type # pip3 -V to open PIP.
-The MPI of mpich4 is downloaded and installed for the water_and_ice MD [2[ and the quantum mechanics Siesta-4.1 code [3].
+The MPI of mpich4 is downloaded and installed for the water and ice MD [2] and the quantum mechanics Siesta-4.1 code [3].

-At the first test, the three dimensional ice and water molecules
+At the first test, the three-dimensional ice and water molecules
 @p3mtip5p03a.f03 is compiled with a parameter file parm_tip5p_D07a.h, and structure files 1cx666a.exyz and 1cx666a.q [2].
 The mpich-4 and fftw-3 packages must be installed before the compilation.